Byron/trash-rs/Readme.md

 The library supports Windows, Mac and Linux.

-Version 2 is currently under development, which will add the ability to list all items within the trahs, delete selected items permanently from the trash, or restore selected items.
+Version 2 is currently under development, which will add the ability to list all items within the trash, delete selected items permanently from the trash, or restore selected items.
 See the `v2-dev` branch for details.

 ## Usage